jakejosh6751/Exploring-Sales-Insights/README.md

 However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
 They want to expand their data analytics team by adding several junior data analysts.
 Their data analytics director wants to hire someone who is good at both tech and soft skills.
 Hence, he decided to conduct a SQL challenge which will help him rate both skills.

 ### Data Structure
 Database in MySQL is populated with 6 tables.

+Follow the link to see full detail of codebasics "Challenge #4" with problem files containing data set: [https://codebasics.io/challenge/codebasics-resume-project-challenge]

 Here is a preview of all tables with their headers;

 #### dim_customer: